anxndsgn/academic-homepage-template/README.md

 Open http://localhost:3000 in your browser to see the result.

-### Deployment to Zeabur
+## Deployment

 - Sign in to Zeabur and create a new project.
 - Fork this repo.
 - Deploy the project using Git service.
-  For more detailed instructions, refer to the Zeabur documentation.
+  For more detailed instructions, refer to the [Zeabur documentation](https://zeabur.com/docs/deploy/github).

 [![Deployed on Zeabur](https://zeabur.com/deployed-on-zeabur-dark.svg)](https://zeabur.com?referralCode=anxndsgn&utm_source=anxndsgn&utm_campaign=oss)

-# Usage

-## Parsing Bib Files

-Place your .bib file in the public directory.
-The application will automatically parse the file and display your publications.

-## Customization

-You can customize the UI components using Tailwind CSS classes and ShadcnUI's customizable components.
-Refer to the Tailwind CSS documentation and ShadcnUI documentation for more information.

-# Contributing
+## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request.

-# License
+## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.

-# Acknowledgements
+## Acknowledgements

-Next.js
+- Next.js
-Tailwind CSS
+- Tailwind CSS
-ShadcnUI
+- ShadcnUI
-Zeabur
+- Zeabur